ReFoCUS: Reinforcement-guided Frame Optimization for Contextual Understanding: Related Work

-\paragraph{Reinforcement Learning in LMMs as Post-training Preference Optimization} Recent research has increasingly integrated RL into LMMs as a method for post-training preference optimization.
+\paragraph{RL-based Post-training Preference Optimization.} Recent research has increasingly integrated RL into LMMs as a method for post-training preference optimization.
 Initial efforts~\cite{ouyang2022training,sun2023aligning,yu2024rlhf} primarily targeted mitigating hallucinations and enhancing factual accuracy in model responses through RL with human feedback (RLHF), with a particular emphasis on learning from pairwise preference comparisons over textual outputs.
 Advancing beyond PPO-style RLHF pipelines, Direct Preference Optimization (DPO)~\cite{rafailov2023direct} formulates preference alignment more directly through a supervised objective, and has been further adapted to multi-modal settings for aligning outputs with human preferences~\cite{wang2024mdpo, zhou2024aligning}.
 However, existing approaches predominantly focus on aligning textual outputs with human preferences by updating the policy model accordingly, while paying little attention to the model’s visual input space.
 In contrast, our method, \textit{ReFoCUS}, shifts the focus to the input level by optimizing which visual content the model attends to.
-By leveraging RL to identify informative video frames, we enable the model to internalize and act upon its intrinsic visual preferences, enhancing its capacity for comprehensive and context-aware video understanding.
+By leveraging reinforcement learning to identify informative frames, it aligns the model’s visual inputs with its internal scoring behaviors, enabling more coherent and context-aware video understanding.